chaitanya2593/SPM_G3/README.md

 The user should have an google account and access to the google drive as well.

 - Create shortcut onto your drive for below drive links
-* Drive link for teh 10-k fillings from Bill McDonald
+* Drive link for the 10-k fillings from Bill McDonald
   ```sh
   https://drive.google.com/drive/folders/1tZP9A0hrAj8ptNP3VE9weYZ3WDn9jHic
   ```